-Virginia Community College Chancellor's Goals: Achieve 2015
+Virginia Community College Chancellor's Goals: Achieve 2015 - Take Two

 Community input served as the genesis for this strategic plan.
 Formal and informal conversations across Virginia with students, business and community leaders and elected officials guided the plan's creation.
 The ultimate success of the plan will be judged with Virginia's Community Colleges report back to those communities with the results of its five measurable goals.